dendronhq/dendron-site/vault/dendron._ref.intellisense.md

 ## Summary

-Intellisense is the auto completion mechanism used inside VSCode.
+Intellisense is the auto completion mechanism used inside VS Code.

 You can read the docs about it [here](https://code.visualstudio.com/docs/editor/intellisense#_intellisense-features).